civiform/docs/docs/contributor-guide/developer-guide/testing.md

 await validateScreenshot(page, 'name-of-image')
 ```

 New screenshots are saved automatically to a subdirectory in .../image_snapshots/ with the test file name.
 If a screenshot diff is found, an image showing the diff will be saved to .../diff_output/.
-To accept the diff as expected and update the screenshot, re-run the test with the `-u` flag.
+To accept the diff as expected and update the screenshot, re-run the test with the `-u` flag (e.g. `bin/run-browser-tests -u some_file.test.ts`).

 Note that screenshot tests should be run via docker, not on your local machine, to minimize variability.